What You Should Know About Safe-Deposit Boxes

 - Keep essentials in the box.
 Use a safe-deposit box to protect a home inventory, or family records such as birth, death, and marriage certificates.
 Store original papers, such as insurance policies, passports, stocks, bonds, and deeds, in the box.
 You also may choose to store valuable heirlooms or cash in the box.

 - Items you may need quickly need another home.
-Banks aren’t open 24/7, so a safe-deposit box may not be your best option when you might need on short notice an item such as certain legal document.
+Banks aren’t open 24/7, so a safe-deposit box may not be your best option when you might need on short notice an item such as a legal document.
 You may want to consider having your attorney safeguard those.

 - Consider giving another person access.
 If you name another person as the co-renter, either of you can access the box.
 You also could name an agent, who must be appointed in the presence of a bank employee and the box renter.
 Note: An agent can immediately access your box; someone with a power of attorney cannot.

 - Remember what’s in your box.
 Take photos or update a list of the contents whenever you add or remove items.

 - Keep track of your keys.
 Drilling a new lock and replacing keys can be expensive.
 Designate a spot for your keys, and be sure your spouse, agent or family member knows where they are.